Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Fundamentals of Image Watermarking

 Robustness is one of the core attributes for evaluating the effectiveness of watermarking techniques.
-It refers to the ability of the embedded watermark signal to remain detectable or verifiable by the detector even after the image has undergone various intentional or unintentional transformations, commonly referred to as “attacks.”
+It refers to the ability of the embedded watermark signal to remain detectable or verifiable by the detector even after the image has undergone various intentional or unintentional transformations, commonly referred to as ``attack''.

-\begin{myDef} A watermarking method is said to be robust if, for any attack $\mathcal{A}$ applied to a watermarked image $I_w$, the probability that the detector fails to recognize the watermark is bounded by a negligible constant $\lambda$:
+\begin{myDef} A watermarking method is said to be robust if, for some attacks $A\in \mathcal{A}$ applied to a watermarked image $I_w$, the probability that the detector fails to recognize the watermark is bounded by a function $\mathsf{negl}(\lambda)$:

-\end{myDef} Where $\mathcal{A}$ denotes a defined set of attacks.
-The parameter $\alpha$ is used to control the strength or degree of distortion introduced by the attack.
-Thus, robustness does not imply resistance against all possible attacks.
-Moreover, robustness provides only a probabilistic security guarantee: it does not require that the watermark be irremovable under all circumstances, but rather that the probability of successful removal is negligibly small and computationally infeasible.